renatocaliari/logseq-plugin-quick-references/README.md

 Note the lines under "Quick References".
 Each one corresponding to each slash command at the same order: /1 Quick Reference, /2 Quick Reference, /3 Quick Reference, etc.

 So, when you are typing and want to mention some page set in the Contents, you just need to use those commands.
-To use in a quick way and make sense of using this plugin for quick refenrece just type /q{number of reference}, like /q2 and press ENTER.
+To use in a quick way and make sense of using this plugin for quick reference just type /q{number of reference}, like /q2 and press ENTER.
 In this way is easy to change the references when needed.

 ## Example on interstitial-journaling where I could use quick reference to mention some project or tag